Posts

 Image

-"When the people launched the war, I believed it was my duty to be by their side and help them in their struggle to the end; now that they feel they have lost the strength to continue fighting for their rights, I believe I ought to be by their side, to tell them that they should not despair but that they should have confidence in themselves, injustice, and in the future." ~ Apolinario Mabini One sure thing can be said about Mabini -- That he had indeed a hard life.
+"When the people launched the war, I believed it was my duty to be by their side and help them in their struggle to the end; now that they feel they have lost the strength to continue fighting for their rights, I believe I ought to be by their side, to tell them that they should not despair but that they should have confidence in themselves, injustice, and in the future." ~ Apolinario Mabini One sure thing can be said about Mabini: he indeed had a hard life.
 Born poor, his family struggled to secure him a good education.
-His biographer vividly describes this "chronic lack of financial means."
-Paralyzed due to adult polio at the age of 32, he had to live all throughout his life accompanied by this constant stigma that disability brings.
-B ut his brilliant mind was his true gift and he gave the new republic not only its legal foundations but also its moral and intellectual direction.
-Mabini also had entertained the idea of a greater Malayan confederacy and the
+His biographer vividly describes this as a "chronic lack of financial means."
+Paralyzed by adult polio at the age of 32, he had to live with the constant stigma that disability brings.
+But his brilliant mind was his true gift, and he gave the new republic not only its legal foundations but also its moral and intellectual direction.
+Mabini also entertained the idea of a greater Malayan confederacy and the emancipation of colonized people.
+He was a ma

 Something About Juan Luna's "SPOLIARIUM"